KaliedaRik/Scrawl-canvas/docs/reference/sc-accessibility.md

 #### Managing video asset captions and subtitles
 SC functionality for importing video into the SC system as an asset, for use in Picture entitys and Pattern style objects, can be found in the [assets page](sc-assets.html) of this Runbook.

 SC does not (at this time) include functionality to access or display [HTMLTrackElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLTrackElement) data.
 The native `<video>` element expects to find `<track>` element children placed between its opening and closing tags.
 The text supplied in those text tracks are not part of the video stream data itself.
-Instead the text tends to be displayed in normal HTML elements displayed over the `<video>` element's display.
+Instead the text tends to be displayed in normal HTML elements placed over the `<video>` element's display.

 If dev-users want to play a user-controlled video in an SC-managed `<canvas>` element, then they need to implement the video controls themselves.
 The control inputs and buttons should (ideally!) be created using normal HTML `<button>` and `<input>` elements, though SC does not prevent the dev-user from creating them using SC entitys - see test demo [Canvas-027](../../demo/canvas-027.html) for a proof-of-concept example.